 The Latin American and Caribbean Carbon Forum is co-organized by a partnership comprising UN agencies, Multilateral Banks, a regional energy organization and a private sector association.
 These organizations have put their comparative advantages, resources and efforts together in order to provide this annually organized Forum.

-United Nations Environment Programme (UNEP): The United Nations Environment Programme (UNEP) is the United Nations’ designated entity for addressing environmental issues at the global and regional level.
+UN Environment is the United Nations’ designated entity for addressing environmental issues at the global and regional level.
 Its mandate is to coordinate the development of environmental policy consensus by keeping the global environment under review and bringing emerging issues to the attention of governments and the international community for action.
 UNEP’s work emphasizes strengthening links between environmental sustainability and economic decision-making, an emerging nexus for public policymaking and market development.

 In the area of climate change, UNEP focuses on strengthening the ability of countries, particularly developing nations, to integrate climate change responses into national development processes.
 UNEP collaborates with many partners to strengthen the ability of individuals, organizations and countries to combat climate change.